ProspectPyxis/GeMatrix/pages/games/ConnectFour.md

 - **popout**

   If this is set to true, a new move is made available - you may say "pop [column]" to remove a piece from the bottom of the column, as long as that piece is yours.
-This also means that the game will *never* end in a draw, as you can always pop a piece even if the board is full.
+This means games can no longer end on a draw with a filled board, since one player can just pop a piece off, but it does allow for a new draw condition: neither player wins if, after a pop, *both* players have four-in-a-row.

   **Default:** `false`